schlopp96/PyFiTransfer/README.md

 # PyFiTransfer

-> **_Python File Transfer v0.3.0_**

 ## About

 - **_PyFiTransfer_** is a simple program developed as a way to easily transfer files of a given extension-type from one directory to a destination directory.

-- Created as a solution for easily moving gaming screenshots to my primary "pictures" folder easily without having to manually _copy-and-paste_ after every time playing a game.
+- Originally created as a personal solution for easily moving gaming screenshots to my primary "pictures" folder without having to manually _copy-and-paste_ various screenshots after each time playing a game.

 ---

+## Installing PyFiTransfer

+### Using pip

+> Coming Soon!

+---

+### Manual Installation

+1. Download source code from the [PyLoadBar GitHub repo](https://github.com/schlopp96/PyFiTransfer).

+2. Extract contents of the containing `**.zip` file to desired install location.

+3. Navigate to directory containing extracted contents, and open said folder within a terminal.

+4. Enter `pip install -r requirements.txt` to install all dependencies for this package.

+5. Finally, move the `"PyFiTransfer-vx.x.x"` directory to your global Python 3rd-party package installation directory to be able to import `PyLoadBar` like any other module:

+   - `"path/to/python/Lib/site-packages/PyFiTransfer-vx.x.x"`

+6. Done!

+---

 ## Usage

+- _If you've already installed **PyFiTransfer** using pip:_

+  - In an open python environment, simply import the PyFiTransfer package and run the `main.py` script like so:

+    ```python
+    import PyFiTransfer

+    >>> PyFiTransfer.main()
+    ```

+- _If you have **NOT** already installed **PyFiTransfer** to your Python environment:_

-1. To use PyFiTransfer, start by running the python script located here:
+  - Start by opening the python script located within the installation directory:

-   - `"../PyFiTransfer/src/main.py"`
+    - `"path/to/PyFiTransfer/PyFiTransfer/main.py"`

-2. Enter the file-path to the directory containing the files you wish to transfer.

-3. Enter the file-path to the directory acting as the file transfer's destination.
+1. Enter the file-path to the directory acting as the file transfer's destination.

-4. Enter the file-type of the files you wish to transfer (not including the "." that proceeds the file type).
+2. Enter the file-type of the files you wish to transfer **_(not including the "." that proceeds the file type)_**.

    - Example:
      - You would enter (without the quotations) `"exe"` when needing to migrate files with the `".exe"` extension.

-5. If everything is correctly validated, a success message is returned to the console, alongside a list of files that were successfully transferred.
+3. If everything is correctly validated, a success message is returned to the console, alongside a list of files that were successfully transferred.

    - If an error occurs, the program will display an error message before exiting.

-6. Finally, the user is prompted to press the `[ENTER]` key to exit the process.
+4. Finally, the user is prompted to press the `[ENTER]` key to exit the process.

 ---